Drew Waters Player Props: Royals vs. Dodgers

 Drew Waters At The Plate

-- Waters is hitting .233 with three doubles, three home runs and five walks.
+- Waters is batting .237 with three doubles, three home runs and five walks.

+- Waters will look to extend his four-game hitting streak.
+He's batting .353 during his last outings.

-- Waters has picked up a hit in 57.7% of his 26 games this year, with multiple hits in 23.1% of those games.
+- Waters has picked up a hit in 16 of 27 games this year, with multiple hits six times.

-- He has gone deep in three games this season (11.5%), leaving the park in 3.1% of his plate appearances.
+- Looking at the 27 games he has played this year, he's went deep in three of them (11.1%), and in 3% of his trips to the dish.

-- In six games this year, Waters has picked up an RBI, with more than one RBI once.
+- Waters has driven in a run in seven games this season (25.9%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.